liberland/docs/regulations/drafts/chamber_of_commerce.md

 #### § 1: Granting Chamber Membership
 Membership in the Chamber may be granted to any entity that meets the following criteria:

-1. have an existing or potential link to Liberland;
+a) have an existing or potential link to Liberland;

-2. paid an annual membership fee, which may be subject to further board decisions;
+b) paid an annual membership fee, which may be subject to further board decisions;

-3. have a good standing and reputation in business;
+c) have a good standing and reputation in business;

-4. can provide references on request;
+d) can provide references on request;

-5. admission to the Chamber depends on the approval of the Board of the Chamber, expressed in a resolution.
+e) admission to the Chamber depends on the approval of the Board of the Chamber, expressed in a resolution.

 #### § 2: Membership Categories
 1. The memberships in the Chamber shall be of the following different categories:

-   1. large entrepreneurs (100 or more employees). in the form of Companies or Cooperatives or foreign analogues of those;
+a) large entrepreneurs (100 or more employees). in the form of Companies or Cooperatives or foreign analogues of those;

-   2. other entrepreneurs in the form of Companies, Cooperatives, Foundations or Charitable Organizations;
+b) other entrepreneurs in the form of Companies, Cooperatives, Foundations or Charitable Organizations;

-   3. DAOs;
+c) DAOs;

-   4. entrepreneurs as Natural Persons;
+d) entrepreneurs as Natural Persons;

-   5. members honoris causa;
+e) members honoris causa;

-   6. other types of membership, such as partnerships, sponsorships, media partnerships and others.
+f) other types of membership, such as partnerships, sponsorships, media partnerships and others.

 2. The Members shall designate persons to the Chamber who shall exercise their statutory rights in the Chamber.

 #### § 3: Membership Honoris Causa